Bruce Cathie: Early sightings

 In 1952, Cathie and six other pilots reported seeing an unidentified flying object (UFO) over Manukau Harbour, observed from New Zealand's Ardmore Airport in Manurewa.
 Four years later, in 1956, Cathie reported another UFO, and in 1965 he additionally reported an unidentified submerged object (USO).
 These reports, covering a period from 1952 through 1965, were described in coverage as part of the series of experiences Cathie accumulated during his career as an airline captain.
 In the same year of 1965, Cathie reported another UFO sighting while flying a Fokker F27 Friendship from Auckland International Airport at Whenuapai to Kaitaia.
+Early press coverage of Cathie was favourable in tone; Copley News Service in 1967 described him as a "respected amateur mathematician" and reported, without naming them, that mathematicians in New Zealand and Australia had found his calculations "irrefutable" and supported by "weighty, scientifically derived evidence".

 Mapping and theoretical development

 Following these events in the 1950s and 1960s, Cathie began recording details of reported national UFO sightings.
 As both a pilot and a trained engineer he maintained written records and plotted them on a gridded map across New Zealand.
 The mapping exercise included sites across the Tāmaki Isthmus, Rangitoto, Waiheke, and Māngere.
 Accounts described this as an attempt to create a systematic archive of sightings as they were reported.
 Cathie became convinced the 1965 UFO was "neither natural nor the work of human hands", according to Vaughan Yarwood in New Zealand Geographic.
+Cathie's theory held that UFO sightings fell along a global grid of energy lines spaced in units of arc, that every point on that grid carried a calculable "harmonic" value derived from light, gravity, and mass, and that these harmonic values governed not only UFO propulsion but also anti-gravity effects, spacetime travel, and the conditions under which a nuclear weapon could be detonated.